Marrakesh Marrakesh-safi, Morocco Travel Guide

 Guided tours of the Medina and historical sites are available through hotels or agencies.
 Self-guided tours are possible with offline maps.

 Limited dedicated infrastructure.
-Cycling on city roads is hazardous; better for specialized tours or outside the city center.
+Cycling on city roads is hazardous; more suitable for specialized tours or outside the city center.

 Marrakech offers specific tour-oriented transportation options.
-The city does not have boat taxis, cable cars, or funiculars due to its inland location and flat terrain.
+The city does not have boat taxis, cable cars, or funiculars owing to its inland location and flat terrain.

-The best way to see the Medina is on foot.
+The best way of exploring the Medina is on foot.
 Wear comfortable shoes.

 Eco-Friendly Exploration